 Stock exchange rules applicable to brokers grant your broker discretionary authority to vote your shares without receiving your instructions on certain matters.
 Your broker has discretionary voting authority under these rules to vote your shares on the ratification of Ernst & Young LLP as our independent registered public accountants.
-However, unless you provide voting instructions to your broker, your broker does not have discretionary authority to vote on the election of directors.
+However, unless you provide voting instructions to your broker, your broker does not have discretionary authority to vote on the election of directors or the approval (in an advisory vote) of the compensation of our named executive officers.
 Therefore, it is particularly important that beneficial owners instruct their brokers how they wish to vote their shares.